aabmets/yfrake/docs/source/client/reference/client_reference.rst

    :param queries: Collection of query dicts.
    :type queries: list

-   :raises RuntimeError: if a configuration is not active.
+   :raises RuntimeError: if the session decorator is not in use.
    :raises NameError: if an invalid endpoint name has been provided.
    :raises KeyError: if an invalid query parameter has been provided.
    :raises TypeError: if the datatype of a query parameter is invalid.
-   :raises TypeError: if an element in the queries list is not a dict.

    :return: List-like collection object
    :rtype: AsyncResults or ThreadResults